w3f/polkadot-wiki/docs/learn/learn-proxies.md

 - Identity Judgement
 - Auction

-When a proxy account makes a `proxy` transaction, Polkadot filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the cold account.
+When a proxy account makes a transaction, Polkadot filters the desired transaction to ensure that the proxy account has the appropriate permission to make that transaction on behalf of the cold account.
+For example, staking proxies have permission to do only staking-related transactions.

 ### Any